StaticPH/Userscripts/README.md

 * If you use [Pale Moon](http://www.palemoon.org/) or [Basilisk](https://www.basilisk-browser.org), try [this fork of GreaseMonkey v3][GreaseMonkey_v3_Moonchild].<br>
 Some scripts will likely require modifications for this to work; if you do this yourself, please submit a pull request so that others may also benefit.

+## Important note:
+I tend to open a lot of things in new tabs, which happens to result in matching scripts always being injected.
+As such, many of my userscripts are written to only inject after loading the specific page(s) for which they are written.
+That means some methods of page navigation (e.g. AJAX) may result in scripts not being injected and executed on pages they should be.
+If your browsing habit doesn't involve much opening things in new tabs, you'll likely want to modify/override the exclude-match list for some of my scripts.
+Alternatively, you could simply refresh relevant pages after the initial navigation, to cause your userscript manager to re-check which scripts should be injected.
+One example of such a scenario could be opening a Twitch.tv livestream from the directory view.

 ---
 To add a script: